BruceEckel/SummerTechForumUnconference-hugo/content/ConferenceTheme.md

 - Where are your commits deployed?
 - Women's Experiences in Tech
 - Working Remote
+- What are the different aspects of reliability?
+- What have we tried that hasn't worked?
+- What needs to change before we start taking it seriously?
+- Are reliability and security connected?
+- How can type systems relate to reliability?
+- What architectures support reliability?
+- What are new ways to think about this problem (Such as Erlang/Elixir and Scala3/ZIO2)?

 You can also create morning workshops.